Software Alternatives, Accelerators & Startups

 • [OC] I created a simple, free waveform and genre visualizer for your top ten Spotify songs, a few samples below and link to the tool in the comments!

 Then I used p5js to create the 'art' itself, really user friendly coding framework with lots of resources online!
 If you want to get into coding, that is a really great entry point with Daniel Schiffman's coding train videos on YT!
-Source: almost 2 years ago
+Source: about 2 years ago

 • Tower of Hanoi in P5.js + WASM

-I found P5.js, it is sort of the JS version of Processing and it has everything I was looking for, a complete API for rendering, painting images and text, calling DOM elements and much more. - Source: dev.to / almost 2 years ago
+I found P5.js, it is sort of the JS version of Processing and it has everything I was looking for, a complete API for rendering, painting images and text, calling DOM elements and much more. - Source: dev.to / about 2 years ago

 • Do any of you code to de-stress?